+(1) Small volume manufacturers are not required to comply with the phase-in schedule set forth in this table.
+Instead, they must certify 100 percent of their 2028 and subsequent model year vehicle fleet to the standards.

+2. 2028 and subsequent model year vehicles must meet the minimum canister size requirement for vehicles that have a tank pressure exceeding 10 inches of water during the running loss test.

+a Compliance with minimum canister size requirement is demonstrated using the equation in the “California Evaporative Emission Standards and Test Procedures for 2026 and Subsequent Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles,” incorporated by reference in section 1976(c).

 * * * * *

+(c) Test Procedures.

 The test procedures for determining compliance with the standards in subsection (b) above applicable to 1978 through 2000 model year vehicles are set forth in “California Evaporative Emission Standards and Test Procedures for 1978-2000 Model Motor Vehicles,” adopted by the state board on April 16, 1975, as last amended August 5, 1999, which is incorporated herein by reference.
-The test procedures for determining compliance with standards applicable to 2001 and subsequent model year vehicles are set forth in the “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles,” adopted by the state board on August 5, 1999, and as last amended September 2, 2015, which is incorporated herein by reference.
+The test procedures for determining compliance with standards applicable to 2001 through 2025 model year vehicles are set forth in the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2001 and Subsequent Model Year Motorcycles,” adopted by the state board on August 5, 1999, and as last amended August 25, 2022, which is incorporated herein by reference.
+The test procedures for determining compliance with standards applicable to 2026 and subsequent model year vehicles are set forth in the “California Evaporative Emission Standards and Test Procedures for 2026 and Subsequent Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles,” adopted by the state board on August 25, 2022, which is incorporated herein by reference.

 * * * * *